 (CHF in millions) Three-month period ended December 31,

-2022 2021 % Change
+2023 2022 % Change

-Europe 79.6 44.1 80.6 %

-North America 242.1 133.4 81.5 %
+Europe, Middle East and Africa 112.5 91.5 22.9 %

+Americas 300.6 253.7 18.5 %

-Asia-Pacific 21.6 10.6 103.8 %
+Asia-Pacific 34.0 21.6 57.7 %

-Rest of World 23.4 3.0 680.5 %

-Net Sales 366.8 191.1 91.9%
+Net Sales 447.1 366.8 21.9%

-Europe % of Net sales 21.7 % 23.1 %
+Europe, Middle East and Africa % of Net sales 25.2 % 24.9 %

-North America % of Net sales 66.0 % 69.8 %
+Americas % of Net sales 67.2 % 69.2 %

-Asia-Pacific % of Net sales 5.9 % 5.5 %
+Asia-Pacific % of Net sales 7.6 % 5.9 %

-Rest of World % of Net sales 6.4 % 1.6 %

 Net sales % 100.0 % 100.0 %

-Net sales increased across all geographic regions for the three-month period ended December 31, 2022, with Rest of World showing particularly strong growth.
-North America continues to be a key growth market where net sales for the three-month period ended December 31, 2022 increased by 81.5% compared to the prior year period and reflects 66.0% of total net sales.
-The increase in North America was driven by strong demand in both sales channels and also a strong recovery from temporary constraints in United States East Coast warehouse during the previous quarter.
-Net sales in Europe for the three-month period ended December 31, 2022 increased by 80.6% compared to the prior year period driven by strong growth in the United Kingdom, Germany, Austria, Belgium, the Netherlands, Luxembourg and France.
-The elevated growth rate in Europe in comparison to the prior year period was further heightened by repeated COVID-19 related restrictions across the region in the fourth quarter of 2021, including in particular Germany, Austria and Switzerland.
-Net sales in Asia-Pacific for the three-month period ended December 31, 2022 increased by 103.8% compared to the prior year period.
-The increase was driven by high growth in all three core markets, namely China, Japan and Australia.
-Net sales in the Rest of World for the three-month period ended December 31, 2022 increased by 680.5% compared to the prior year period, largely as a result of the successful entry into new markets in Latin America and continued growth in UAE and Israel.
+Net sales increased across all geographic regions for the three-month period ended December 31, 2023, with Asia-Pacific showing particularly strong growth.
+Americas continues to be a key growth market where net sales for the three-month period ended December 31, 2023 increased by 18.5% compared to the prior year period and makes up 67.2% of total net sales.
+The increase in Americas was driven by the ongoing rise in popularity and awareness of the On brand in the region and continued strength in both channels, and particularly the successful expansion of our collaboration with key account partners.
+The Americas growth rate was somewhat held back by anticipated year-over-year dynamics given that in the three-month period ending September 30, 2022, operational challenges in the U.S. prevented us from meeting the full demand for our products, resulting in a shift of volumes to the fourth quarter of 2022 and corresponding elevated comparison period.
+Net sales in EMEA for the threemonth period ended December 31, 2023 increased by 22.9% compared to the prior year period.
+The increase in EMEA was driven by particularly strong growth in our DTC channel as well as ongoing strength in the United Kingdom and our retail stores in the region.
+The overall growth rate in EMEA was somewhat held back by the upcoming discontinuation of certain non-strategic wholesale partnerships in the region, which had an initial impact in the three-month period ended December 31, 2023.
+Net sales in Asia-Pacific for the three-month period ended December 31, 2023 increased by 57.7% compared to the prior year period.
+The increase was driven by strong sales growth across all sub-regions and channels, including particularly strong momentum in Japan and China.